 He rose to his feet and blazed away, the shot rousing everybody, and all came rushing with their guns to learn what the matter was.

 At Pawnee Fork, a few days later, the caravan had a genuine tussle with the Comanche.
-It was a bright moonlight night, and about 200 of the mounted Indians attacked them.
+It was a bright moonlight night, and about 200 mounted Indians attacked them.
 It was rare for Indians to begin a raid after dark, but they swept down on the unsuspecting teamsters, yelling like a host of demons.
 They were generally armed with bows and arrows, though a few had fusees (a fire-lock musket with an immense bore).

 Although they were not expected, they received a warm greeting, the guard noticing the Indians in time to prevent a stampede of the animals, which evidently was the sole purpose for which they came, as they did not attempt to break through the corral to get at the wagons.
 It was the mules they were after.
 They charged among the men, vainly endeavoring to frighten the animals and make them break loose, discharging showers of arrows as they rode by.
 However, the camp was too hot for them, defended by old teamsters who had made the dangerous passage of the plains many times before and were up to all the Indian tactics.
 They failed to get a single mule but paid for their temerity by leaving three of their party dead, just where they had been tumbled off their horses, not even having time to carry the bodies off, as they usually do.
-Kit Carson, ten years before, when on his first journey, met with the same adventure while on post at Pawnee Rock, Kansas.
+Kit Carson, ten years before, when on his first journey and met with the same adventure while on post at Pawnee Rock, Kansas.

 Wootton passed sometime during the early days of his career at Bent’s Fort, Colorado, in 1836-37.
-He was a great favorite with both of the proprietors, and with them went to several Indian villages, where he learned the art of trading with the Indians.
+He was a great favorite with both of the proprietors and with them, went to several Indian villages, where he learned the art of trading with the Indians.

-The pack-animals, of which they had a great many, loaded with the goods intended for the Indians, were corralled in a circle, inside of which the men hurried and awaited the first assault of the foe.
+The pack animals, of which they had a great many, loaded with the goods intended for the Indians, were corralled in a circle, inside of which the men hurried and awaited the first assault of the foe.
 In a few moments, the Ute began to circle the trappers and open fire.
-The trappers promptly responded, and they made every shot count, for all of the men, not even excepting the Shawnee, were experts with the rifle.
-They did not mind the arrows which the Ute showered upon them, as few, if any, reached to where they stood.
+The trappers promptly responded and made every shot count, for all of the men, not even excepting the Shawnee, were experts with the rifle.
+They did not mind the arrows which the Ute showered upon them, as few, if any, reached where they stood.
 The Indians had a few guns, but they were of the poorest quality, and they did not know how to handle them then as they learned to do later, so their bullets were almost as harmless as their arrows.

-The trappers made terrible havoc among the Ute’ horses, killing so many of them that the Indians in despair abandoned the fight and allowed Wootton and his men to get away, which they did as rapidly as possible.
+The trappers made terrible havoc among the Ute’ horses, killing so many of them that the Indians, in despair, abandoned the fight and allowed Wootton and his men to get away, which they did as rapidly as possible.